joshbeckman/andjosh.github.io/_posts/2015-10-31-thoughts-while-waiting-for-app-review.md

 - But not really, because iOS has legacy software and hardware, too.

 There are several parallel considerations between a solid web app and a solid native app.
 I always enjoy optimizing page load for my web apps, and so it was this time.
 To optimize the app size of _Narro for iOS_, I used dynamically-generated images for the onboarding tutorial.
 I didn't have to include any images at all!

+### Update 2015-11-08

+Add to that list:

+- The stupidity of ignoring the rest of the world is juvenile.

+Got rejected on this first submission:

+> Apps or metadata that mentions the name of any other mobile platform will be rejected.

+_Argh_.
+Remove, recompile, resubmit.